thoughtbot/ios-on-rails/release/ios-on-rails.md

 kinds of Rails views such as Haml, ERB, and Builder.

 With Jbuilder, we render the JSON from Rails controllers like any other view.
-We're able to use partials like any other Rails view template to compose JSON.
+We're able to use partials as with any other Rails view template to compose JSON.
 There's also a `cache!` method that has the same method signature as [`ActionView::Helpers::CacheHelper`](http://api.rubyonrails.org/classes/ActionView/Helpers/CacheHelper.html) and uses